risk-first/website/One-Size-Fits-No-One.md

 ## Agile

 The Software Crisis showed that, a lot of the time, up-front requirements-capture, specification and fixed-price bids did little to manage cost and schedule risks on software projects.
-So it's not surprising that by the 1990's, various different groups of software engineers were advocating "Agile" techniques, which did away with those actions.
+So it's not surprising that by the 1990's, various different groups of software engineers were advocating "Agile" techniques which did away with those actions.

 ![Risks, and the practices that manage them in Extreme Programming](images/generated/introduction/xp.png)

-In [Extreme Programming Explained](http://amzn.eu/d/1vSqAWa), Kent Beck breaks down his methodology, Extreme Programming, listing the risks he wants to address and the actions he proposes to address them with.
+In [Extreme Programming Explained](http://amzn.eu/d/1vSqAWa), Kent Beck breaks down his methodology, 'Extreme Programming', listing the risks he wants to address and the actions with which he proposes to address them.
 The diagram above summarises the main risks and actions he talks about.
-These are _different_ risks to those addressed by Waterfall, and unsurprisingly, this leads to different actions too.
+These are _different_ risks to those addressed by Waterfall, so unsurprisingly, they lead to different actions.

 ## Different Methodologies For Different Risks